Robin is a wood turner and he now lives in Arcozelo, a village in northern Portugal.

 The third is that he was probably right – at least partially so.
 Even at twelve, far too many things I stumbled across intrigued me.
 Many of them were far too esoteric for the rather blinkered private school system that was to provide my education.
 I say partially correct, as I have always been interested in everything around me and always wanted to learn more.
 I still have a feeling that I will never have enough time to enjoy and experience all these things – so, inevitably, I am “Jack of all trades, master of none”, although I try very hard to master all I do.

 Thus, my life has been rather like looking at an alpine meadow – a lot of climbing up very steep slopes to get there and with pauses at all the most beautiful points to take in the views.
-Once there though, wandering about feasting on the wonderful colours, shapes and forms that life can provide if you are prepared to look with eyes wide open.
+Once there though, wandering about feasting on the wonderful colours, shapes and forms that life provides, if you are prepared to look with eyes wide open.

 Co-author and photographer for the first book on mosses,